Introduction

 - These tests are not 100% accurate.
 Some problems can (and do) slip past these tests.

-- While WD and Seagate offer diagnostic tools for HDDs, fewer tools exist like this for SSDs as they lean on standard commands - however, Samsung has Samsung Magician (Retail only, will not work on "PM" OEM drives) and Crucial (Micron) has Storage Executive, as well as WD/SanDisk.
-I will add them here as I locate them (and know), but outside of Samsung and Micron/Crucial, no other vendor offers this and relies on SMART commands.
-These tools WILL NOT CORRECT MAJOR FAILURES.
-If the issue is minor, it may be correctable with steps like a secure erase or OEM tool, but keep your expectations in check.
-Drives with lots of issues will likely be unfixable, and the drive will have to be replaced.
+- While WD and Seagate offer diagnostic tools for HDDs, fewer tools exist like this for SSDs as many lean on standard commands - however, Samsung has Samsung Magician (Retail only, will not work on "PM" OEM drives) and Crucial (Micron) has Storage Executive, as well as WD/SanDisk.
+I will add tools like this here as I locate them, but outside of those, no other vendor offers a customer facing tool like this, they use SMART with customers.
+However, these tools DO NOT CORRECT MAJOR FAILURES; some minor errors can be fixed with a free space erase or secure erase, but major errors require a new drive.

 What you need